ArunaTebel/f25-hci-mlexplorer/README.md

 # ML Explorer - Online Course Platform UI Prototype

-A modern, interactive web application prototype for an online course platform focused on Machine Learning education.
+An interactive web application prototype for an online course platform focused on Machine Learning education.
 This is a static website built with React, designed to demonstrate UI/UX concepts and HCI principles.

 ## Features